World Wrestling Championships: Adekuoroye places Nigeria on medals table for first time — Nigeria Today

 “This is the first time in the history of wrestling in Nigeria that we have had someone in the final, not to talk of three athletes wrestling for medals in the same tournament on the same day at the world championships.

-“Well done girls, you have done so well,’’ he stated from Paris.
+“Well done girls, you have done so well,’’ he told NAN from Paris.

 The Olympian said with what he was seeing from the wrestlers, Mercy Genesis could win a gold medal.

-Igali noted that the Africa Games gold medalist is being propelled by the performances of both Blessing Oborududu and Odunayo Adekuoroye.
+Igali noted that the Africa Games gold medallist is being propelled by the performances of both Blessing Oborududu and Odunayo Adekuoroye.

 “Our wrestlers can actually win medals.

-“God willing, it will be gold today for the Africa silver medalist, Mercy.
+“God willing, it will be gold today for the Africa silver medallist, Mercy.
 She is a strong wrestler and I’m sure with what played out yesterday, she’ll put everything into her bouts’’.

 “We can win it all someday.
 The announcement of Nigeria hosting the 2018 Africa Wrestling Championships increased the morale of the team.